ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 ::: tip

 Ark Node (v1) has been deprecated.
-Some references to V1 client constructors may remain for legacy purposes, however no current clients require you to specify the API Version (defaults to v2).
+Some references to V1 client constructors may remain for legacy purposes.
+However, no current clients require you to specify the API Version (defaults to v2).
 :::

 :::: tabs